return42/sphkerneldoc/linux_src_doc/block/blk-flush_c.rst

 Description
 -----------

    Issue a flush for the block device in question.
 Caller can supply room for storing the error offset in case of a flush error, if they wish to.
-If WAIT flag is not passed then caller may check only what request was pushed in some internal queue for later handling.

 ..
 This file was automatic generated / don't edit.